Kevin Anderson (American football): Fordham

 In 2014, Anderson appeared in four games for the Rams, only recording a stat against Georgetown.
 He rushed for a five-yard score to finish off the team's 52–7 win.

 In 2015, Anderson started all twelve games for the Rams.
 He went 229 of 342 for 3,183 yards and 32 touchdowns.
 He also ran 158 times for 341 yards and a touchdown.
 He led the Patriot League in passing touchdowns, completion percentage, was second in the Patriot League in total offense per game and passing yards per game.
 He made his first collegiate start against Army where he went fifteen of 23 for 322 yards and a rushing touchdown in a 37–35 win.
 In a game against Columbia, Anderson would go 22 of thirty for 330 yards and a career high five touchdown passes in a 44–24 win to secure the Liberty Cup.
 After the game he would be named Patriot League Offensive Player of the Week, he would win another Offensive Player of the Week honors after throwing for five touchdowns again the next week against Monmouth.
 The team would go 9–3 on the season, including a playoff run where they would face Chattanooga.
 In that game Anderson would go 26 of forty for 329 yards and three touchdowns in a 20–50 losing effort to the Mocs.

 In 2016, Anderson started ten games for the Rams.
 He went 201 of 325 for 2,724 yards and 27 touchdowns.
 He also ran for 255 yards and two scores.
 He once again led the Patriot League in touchdowns and was tenth in the FCS.
 He helped lead the Rams to be ranked twelfth in passing yards per game, tenth in total offense per game, and was seventh in the country in points responsible for per game.
 All of those marks were good enough to lead the Patriot League.
 In the season opener against Navy where he went 26 of 45 for 302 yards and one touchdown in the 16–52 loss.
 He had a career high 426 passing yards on 28 completions in 34 attempts against Holy Cross in a 54–14 win in the second to last game of the season for the Ram–Crusader Cup.
 In an 83–21 win over Elizabeth City State he went 18 of 28 for 225 yards and four touchdowns.
-He had a caeer high five touchdowns passes on twelve completions on eighteen attempts for 270 yards against Yale in a 44–37 nonleague win.
+He had a career high five touchdown passes on twelve completions on eighteen attempts for 270 yards against Yale in a 44–37 nonleague win.
 Following that game Anderson was named Patriot League Offensive Player of the Week.
 The team finished the year 8–3 (5–1 in Patriot League), just missing out on a playoff appearance.

-Statistics
+College statistics

 Fordham records

 Is top 12 in the following Fordham records: